 It is difficult to know precisely how many people have Asperger’s syndrome.
+In fact, while many still use the term Asperger’s, it is no longer considered a separate diagnosis.
+People formerly diagnosed with Asperger’s syndrome are diagnosed with Autism Spectrum Disorder today.
 Some professionals, however, estimate that roughly 1 in every 250 people have an Asperger profile.

 Has your child been exhibiting behavioral issues such as obsessions, limited facial expressions, poor social interactions, or odd speech patterns?
 If so, you might be wondering if your child has Asperger’s syndrome.

-People with Asperger’s syndrome can live fulfilling lives with proper treatment.
+People with what was known as Asperger’s syndrome can live fulfilling lives with proper treatment.
 This is true even though there isn’t a cure for the disorder.

 What Is Asperger’s Syndrome?

-Asperger’s syndrome (AS) is a neurological disorder that belongs to a group of developmental disorders known as autism spectrum disorder.
+Asperger’s syndrome (AS) was once a neurological disorder that belonged to a group of developmental disorders such as autism.

-Asperger’s is on the mild and of the autism spectrum.
+Asperger’s is on the mild end of the autism spectrum.
 The primary symptoms that are exhibited by people who have Asperger’s syndrome are:

 - Engaging in repetitive behavior